 The Sexual Violence Prevention Coalition (SVPC) is an umbrella organization that helps bring together the various groups invested in sexual assault prevention and education.
-SVPC consists of One in Four, One Less, the White Ribbon Campaign, Feminism Is For Everyone, ADAPT, and Peer Health Educators.
-SVPC works with these groups as well as UVa administration to shape UVa and student response to sexual assault.
+SVPC consists of One in Four, One Less, Feminism Is For Everyone, ADAPT, and Peer Health Educators.
+SVPC works with these groups as well as University administration to shape UVA and student response to sexual assault.
 SVPC also puts on annual awareness events such as Take Back The Night.
 Contact: Sexual Violence Prevention Coalition.

-One Less is an all-female sexual assault and relationship violence education group that advocates for survivors of rape and sexual assault living in the University community.
+One Less is a female and gender nonconforming sexual assault and relationship violence education group that advocates for survivors of rape and sexual assault living in the University community.
 One Less offers a one-hour program that helps raise awareness about sexual violence and focuses on ways peers can help and support survivors.

 One in Four

 One in Four is an all-male identified sexual assault peer education group at UVA.
 One in Four primarily presents on the topics of consent, bystander intervention, and survivor support to any group that will listen.
 In the past, this has included Greek organizations, residence halls, sports teams, high schools, and more.
 Their programs vary in length from a half hour to an hour and a half, depending on the audience

 Alcohol and Drug Abuse Prevention Team (ADAPT)

 ADAPT is dedicated to addressing the issues of alcohol and other drug abuse in the UVA community.
 As peer educators, ADAPT promotes awareness, provides educational outreach, and serves as accessible resources for fellow students.
 The primary purpose is to minimize the abuse of alcohol and other drugs and their effects in an effort to promote a healthier environment at UVA.